These coffee and walnut cupcakes are the ideal sweet treat with a caffeine boost to help beat the mid-afternoon slump.

 - Make up the instant coffee according to packet instructions, and leave to cool.

-- In a large mixing bowl, beat together the butter and sugar until creamed and fluffy.
+- In a large mixing bowl, beat together the butter and sugar until fully creamed together.
+The mixture should be pale and fluffy.

 - Beat the eggs with the vanilla and pour them bit by bit into the butter and sugar, mixing thoroughly until everything is combined.

-- Sift the flour and baking powder into the bowl, and then fold in to form a sturdy batter.
+- Sift the flour and baking powder into the bowl.
+Add the chopped walnuts and fold everything together until fully mixed in.

-- Spoon the mixture equally into cupcake cases and bake in the center of the oven for around 20 minutes, or until a skewer inserted into the center comes out clean.
+- Divide the mixture equally into the cupcake cases and bake in the centre of the oven for around 20 minutes, or until a skewer inserted into the centre comes out clean.
 Leave to cool in the tin for 10 minutes, then transfer to a wire rack to cool completely.

-- Beat the butter with an electric whisk until light and fluffy.
-Slowly add the remaining coffee with the mixer on low, and then gradually sift in the icing sugar until the frosting reaches your desired consistency.
+- To make the frosting, beat the butter with an electric whisk until light and fluffy.
+Slowly add 10ml coffee with the mixer on low, and then gradually sift in the icing sugar until the frosting reaches your desired consistency.

 - When the frosting is complete, spoon or pipe it onto the surface of each cake and top with a whole walnut for decoration.